charlieIT/CSP.jl/README.md

 """
 A middleware that will set a restrictive default policy.

-Allows route handlers to change the CSP Policy, based on a page's specific use-case
+Allows route handlers to change the CSP Policy
 """
 function CSPMiddleware(next)
     return function(request::HTTP.Request)